Mont Caroux and the legend of La Femme Allongée

 Peatland

+After fully having indulged in the view, Chéri and I went back to the track by following the yellow signs.
 Walking through a changing landscape, we unexpectedly found ourselves in the middle of peatland.
 I love walking on boardwalks, I don’t know why, and here they were, right in front of us!
+It was only a small part, but still, I enjoyed this change of scenery.
 La Tourbière, as peatland is called in French, is quite rare in the Haut-Languedoc Natural Park, only less than 1 % of its territory.
-If you are lucky, you will encounter local animals like mouflons, roe deer and wild boars.
+If lucky, you might encounter local animals like mouflons, roe deer and wild boars.
+From here, the abundantly flowering heather marked the path to the summit of Mont Caroux.

 Mont Caroux